smartSenseSolutions/edc-chat-application/README.md

 | Catena-X        | BPNL00000CATENAX | Represents the BPN assigned to the Catena-X. We can also consider as receier/consumer. |
 | Tractus-X       | BPNL0000TRACTUSX | Dataspace operator or trusted issuer                                                   |

-*Note: This is just to set the context of the application, you can transfer data vice versa(smartSense to Catena-X or Catena-X to smartSense).*
+*Note: This is just to set the context of the application, you can transfer data vice versa(smartSense to Catena-X or Catena-X to smartSense) and You can also register a third participant (EDC).*

 ## Tools and technology
 - Java - Spring boot